truxnell/home-cluster/docs/src/repository/semantic-git-messages.md

 > Below is sourced form [https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) with some minor amendmends

+!!!
+Info
+    The best source for this is [https://www.conventionalcommits.org/](https://www.conventionalcommits.org/)

 ## Semantic commit rundown
 See how a minor change to your commit message style can make you a better programmer.